akthom/gen-ack-auth/README.md

 *authorByPMID.csv* : lists each author name by the PMID it was found in.

-*forNER.csv* : for input into Stanford NER
+-*forNER.csv* : for input into Stanford NER-

-Still need to figure out if all these outputs are really necessary
+_adding NER step into this code -- think it should work without the GUI!!_

 step 2 - named entity recognition